sarahghp/p5bots/examples/README.md

   - [Piezo: Tone & Knock](#piezo-tone--knock)
   - [Serial](#serial)

-Script files for each of these examples are available in (`example_scripts`)[example_scripts].
+Script files for each of these examples are available in [`example_scripts`](example_scripts).
 You can determine which is run by editing [this line](https://github.com/sarahgp/p5bots/blob/master/examples/index.html#L13) to point to the script you want to run:

 ```html
    <!-- Swap out the script below with any of the others in example_scripts. -->